Appearance

 Signal Sanitizer: The First Filter

-Before any of the specific validators run, the Signal Sanitizer screens each value (entry, stop loss, and every take-profit) against trusted price references for that symbol.
-A value is flagged as an extremity -- a likely decimal error or copy-paste artifact -- when either any single check scores 0.90 or higher, or the combined score reaches 0.80.
-A magnitude that is more than ten times off a trusted reference is always flagged, catching decimal-shift typos like 110.50 in place of 1.1050.
+Before any of the specific checks below run, the Signal Sanitizer screens each value (entry, stop loss, and every take-profit) against trusted price references for that symbol.
+A value is flagged as an extremity -- a likely decimal error or copy-paste artifact -- when it is clearly out of line with the live market and your open trades, or when several milder warning signs add up.
+A value that is more than ten times off a trusted reference is always rejected outright, catching decimal-shift typos like 110.50 in place of 1.1050.

-Flagged values are rejected or replaced before reaching any other validator.
-See the full Signal Sanitizer page for how the trust scores and checks work.
+Flagged values are rejected or replaced before reaching any other check.
+See the full Signal Sanitizer page for how the trusted references and reasoning work.

 What Happens to Caught Signals